kbase/collections/design/experiments/benchmarking_homology_services.md

   * We should test how long it takes to sketch 10k genomes against Refseq.
 If that's fast making a batch endpoint in the assembly homology service and calling it with an app that does the downloads might make sense.
+    * In 1 hour 10M of 1B distances were calculated (single threaded) on the Perlmutter login node, meaning 100 CPU hours to do the full computation.
+That's not something we can support at all, service or app, presumably.
 * We could investigate using another `mash` implementation that isn't abandonware.